sysml/minicache/README.md

 This can be done by placing a file called .config.mk in your MiniCache source directory.
 You can have a look in Config.mk which is the managed configuration file (do not change this one).
-For instance, a netmap-based netfrontend is activated by adding the following line to .config.mk:

-    ## vif
-    CONFIG_NETMAP                   = y

-Mini-OS's standard netfront (vif) is enabled with the following settings:

-    ## vif
-    CONFIG_NETMAP                   = n

 #### Build